Wherever you go to watch ballet in London…

 Possibly London’s most grandiose theatre, the Royal Opera House is home to year-round ballet and opera productions from its two in-house companies, the Royal Opera and the Royal Ballet.
 Some of the world’s most famous dancers have graced the stage here (Margot Fonteyn reopened the theatre as Sleeping Beauty in 1946), and you can expect global companies to drop in between the Royal Ballet’s longer seasons.

-The opulent, velvet-clad main theatre space offers the quintessential ballet experience – especially around Christmas when glittering classical productions take to the stage with breathtaking fairytale sets and costumes.
-But it’s not all traditional ballet; you’ll also find more experimental and contemporary work staged in the smaller Linbury Theatre.
+The opulent, velvet-clad main theatre space offers the quintessential London ballet experience – especially around Christmas when glittering classical productions take to the stage with breathtaking fairytale sets and costumes.
+But it’s not all traditional ballet; you’ll also find more experimental and contemporary work staged in the smaller Linbury Theatre, and world premieres from brilliant choreographers like Crystal Pite, Wayne McGregor and Christopher Wheeldon.
 Either way, you can wet your whistle nicely with a glass of Champagne in the main bar, with its soaring curved glass ceiling.

-How to get cheap tickets: You’ll have to be quite quick in booking, but there are £5 and £9 tickets for every performance in the Amphitheatre and Balcony (the highest tiers in the auditorium).
+How to get cheap tickets: You’ll have to be quite quick in booking, but there are £4 and £9 tickets for every performance in the Amphitheatre and Slips (the highest tiers in the auditorium).
+Anyone aged 16-25 can also sign up for free Young ROH Membership which gets you the best seats in the house for £30, plus exclusive Lates.

 Address: Royal Opera House, Bow Street, London, WC2E 9DD | BOOK TICKETS

-Equally ornate is the Coliseum, home to the English National Opera and a number of visiting ballet companies throughout the year.
+Equally ornate is the Coliseum, home to the English National Opera (for now at least, though they had all their funding cut last year) and a number of international and London ballet companies throughout the year.
 Ringside boxes and seats bring you right into the thick of the action, but as the largest theatre in the West End, there’s a lot of fairly priced seats, too – you can usually find somewhere up in the gods for £10 or £20.
 Performances lean towards the more traditional ballets, staged with elaborate sets and costumes – and the Nutcracker returns every year for a snow-dusted Christmas run.

 Address: London Coliseum, St Martin’s Lane, London WC2N 4ES | BOOK TICKETS

-Sadler’s Wells started out as a ballet and music hall back in 1683, with the bonus attraction of a nearby well full of supposedly healing waters.
+Sadler’s Wells is entrenched in London’s ballet history, starting out as a dance theatre and music hall back in 1683 (with the bonus attraction of a nearby well full of healing waters).
 There’s nothing special about the tap water there today, but the venue is entirely dedicated to dance in all its forms, and is particularly renowned for its avant-garde and progressive productions.
 Both the Birmingham Royal Ballet and English National Opera had their origins here, and it’s also where Matthew Bourne’s famous all-male production of Swan Lake made its debut.
 Now, you can catch radical new shows either in their (relatively intimate) 1,500 seater auditorium, and the smaller Lilian Baylis studio.
+East London dance fans should get excited about Sadlers Wells East too, set to open in early 2024…

 Address: Sadler’s Wells Theatre, Rosebery Avenue, EC1R 4TN | BOOK TICKETS